top of page

 Why is there sludge in the radiator?

-Blocked radiators make your bills higher, as your heating has to work harder to warm your home.
+Blocked radiators raise your bills, as your heating has to work harder to warm your home.
 Sludge can also damage your boiler, heat pump and valves.

 1. Radiator sludge is a mix of dirt and rust.
 This builds up over time and gathers at the bottom of your radiators.

-2. The sludge stops hot water flowing through your system properly.
+2. The sludge stops hot water from flowing through your system correctly.
 This creates cold areas on your radiator.

 3. Other areas of the radiator are unaffected by the sludge and warm up as normal.